l7mp/learning-go/99-labs/05-resilience/README.md

 >
 > Recall, you can always use the transaction log to restore the key-value store.
 This is why we made in *persistent* in the first place!

+> **Note**
+>
+> We wouldn't need to worry that much if our key-value store supported transactions.
+It seems this that issue will keep haunting us until we get it right and add the missing transaction support to `kvstore`.

 > :bulb: Tip
 >
 > One way to make absolutely sure that we are never left with a halfway applied transfer is to implement transactions in the key-value store.
 For instance, we cloud create a `/api/transaction` API that would take a list of `put` requests and perform all in a single go (that is, while holding the database lock):